 Timing: Limited edition prints can appreciate in value over time, so timing is important.
 Consider the print's current market value and its potential for appreciation when making your purchase.

 When you purchase unique items such as sculptures or 1 off items, you only get what it was made from and the price may be out of many collectors price range.
 Limited edition prints can be made from several mediums depending on size and cost.
-I have chosen to only sell my Limited Edition prints in HD Acrylic and metal.
+I have chosen to only sell my Limited Edition prints in HD Acrylic and aluminum metal.
 The same print in paper is an open edition.
 Many photographers will sell the image only as a limited edition and using all the print mediums they offer.
 This is a personal choice and no way is right or wrong.
 Just different.

 While some artists have their prints in Fine Art Galleries, most have online galleries and prints for sale through their website.
 During the art fair and festival season, you can buy from the artist at the show.
 Purchasing limited edition fine art prints directly from the artist gives the collector a personal connection.
 Going through a gallery, the collector loses that connection.
 Besides, it always makes you feel good to support artists that show the world in a beautiful way.
 We put in the time to get up early, stay up late, time editing to make the images you want hanging in your home or office.
 Purchasing a Premium Fine Art print from Randy Bott Photography, you will talk to me directly and no one else.
 I take great pride in working with collectors of my art, therefore, I will make sure you are happy with your purchase.